jhipster/consul-config-loader/README.md

 # Consul Config Loader

 A small docker based tool to load Spring Boot property files into Consul K/V Store.
-Its key features are hot-reload as well as filesystem and git support.
+It features hot-reload as well as filesystem and git support.

 ## Filesystem mode

-In this mode, Consul-config-loader pushes all YAML properties files in the `config/` directory to consul K/V store.
+In this mode, the **consul-config-loader** agent pushes all YAML properties files in the `config/` directory to consul K/V store.
 It automatically detects when files are added or edited to reload them into Consul.

 To use this mode, configure those properties in `bootstrap.yml`:
 ```